Edith Cavell: Early life and career

-Cavell was born on 4 December 1865 in Swardeston, a village near Norwich, where her father was vicar for 45 years.
+Cavell was born on 4 December 1865 in Swardeston, a village near Norwich, where her father Frederick Cavell was vicar for 45 years.
 She was the eldest of the four children of the Reverend Frederick Cavell (1824–1910) and his wife Louisa Sophia Warming (1835–1918).
-Edith's siblings were Florence Mary (b.
-1867), Mary Lilian (b.
-1870) and John Frederick Scott (1872–1923).
+Edith's siblings were Florence Mary (1867-1950), Mary Lilian (1870-1967) and John Frederick Scott (1872–1923).

-She was educated at Norwich High School for Girls, then at boarding schools in Clevedon, Somerset, and Peterborough (Laurel Court).
+Cavell was educated at Norwich High School for Girls, then at boarding schools in Clevedon, Somerset, and Peterborough (Laurel Court).

-After a period as a governess, including for a family in Brussels from 1890 to 1895, she returned home to care for her father during a serious illness.
+After a period as a governess, including for a family in Brussels from 1890 to 1895, Cavell returned home to care for her father during a serious illness.
 The experience led her to become a nurse after her father's recovery.
 Cavell worked as a nurse at the Fountain Fever Hospital in Tooting from December 1895.
 At the age of 30, Cavell applied to become a nurse probationer at the London Hospital and commenced as a regular probationer at the London Hospital in September 1896 under Matron Eva Luckes.
 Cavell was seconded to work with other London Hospital nurses in the Maidstone typhoid epidemic, from 15 October 1897 until early January 1898, while still a probationer.
 Along with other staff, she was awarded the Maidstone Typhoid Medal.
-After her training, she worked from October 1898 - December 1899 as a private nurse employed by the Private Nursing Institution of the London Hospital, treating patients in their homes.
+After her training, Cavell worked from October 1898 to December 1899 as a private nurse employed by the Private Nursing Institution of the London Hospital, treating patients in their homes.
 Cavell travelled to tend patients with cancer, gout, pneumonia, pleurisy, eye issues and appendicitis.
 In 1901, Luckes recommended Cavell for the position of night superintendent of St Pancras Infirmary.
 In November 1903, she became assistant matron of St Leonard's Infirmary in Shoreditch.

-In 1906, she took a temporary post as matron of the Manchester and Salford Sick and Poor and Private Nursing Institution, and worked there for about nine months.
-Her name is included on the war memorial at Sacred Trinity Church on Chapel Street, Salford where she worshipped.
-On the centenary of her execution, an event funded by the University of Salford took place at Sacred Trinity where historian Sir Ian Kershaw and Christine Hallett of the UK Centre for the History of Nursing and Midwifery, spoke.
-In May 2016 a simulation training suite was jointly named after Edith Cavell and another First World War nurse, Minnie Wood; Diana Souhami, the author of a biography of Edith Cavell, and Dr Claire Chatterton, chair of the Royal College of Nursing’s History of Nursing Society, both gave presentations.
+In 1906, Cavell took a temporary post as matron of the Manchester and Salford Sick and Poor and Private Nursing Institution, working there for about nine months.